-- Seek Help and Resources: While SPSS is a powerful tool, it can be complex, especially if you are new to statistical analysis.
-Don't hesitate to seek help from your advisors, colleagues, or online resources.
+- Seek Help and Resources: While SPSS is a powerful tool, it can be complex, especially if you are new to statistical analysis thus don't hesitate to seek help from your advisors, colleagues, or online resources.
 There are numerous tutorials, forums, and textbooks available that can guide you through various analysis techniques and SPSS functionalities.

 Doctoral Dissertation Data Analysis Using SPSS – Credible Help

-Advantages of using SPSS for analyzing doctoral dissertation data
+Advantages of using SPSS for analyzing doctoral dissertation data;

-- User-Friendly Interface: SPSS offers a user-friendly interface that requires minimal programming knowledge, making it accessible to researchers from various disciplines.
+- User-Friendly Interface: It offers a user-friendly interface that requires minimal programming knowledge, making it accessible to researchers from various disciplines.
 Its intuitive graphical interface enables researchers to import, manipulate, and analyze data efficiently, even without extensive statistical expertise.